Public Records & Services in Carson

 Los Angeles County operates a sprawling detention system through the Sheriff's Department, with seven major facilities handling thousands of inmates daily.
 The Twin Towers Correctional Facility in downtown LA ranks as the largest jail in the United States.
 Men's Central Jail, Century Regional Detention Center in Lynwood (which houses women), and Pitchess Detention Center in Castaic (with four separate camps) round out the main facilities, along with North County Correctional Facility, East Facility, and South Facility.

-Cities with independent police departments may also operate short-term holding jails.
+Some LA County cities operate their own independent police departments and may run short-term holding jails (this city is not one of them — it is served by the Los Angeles County Sheriff's Department).
 To locate a current inmate, residents can use the LASD Inmate Information Center at app5.lasd.org and search by name or booking number.
 Bail bond information, court dates, and housing location are available online.
-For inmates held in city jails, Long Beach, Pasadena, Burbank, and others, contact each city's police department directly.
+For inmates held in city jails of LA County cities that operate their own police departments (such as Long Beach, Pasadena, or Burbank), contact those city police departments directly.
+Note: this city is served by the Los Angeles County Sheriff's Department, not a municipal police department.

 Arrest Records